-Audit Committee (AUCOM) - The Committee is appointed by the General Assembly, meets at least four time annually and consists of three to five members from SABB's independent directors and of non-Board members who must comprise a majority of members.
-The Committee supervises the Internal Audit Department, monitors the Bank's internal and external audit functions, reviews control weaknesses and system deficiencies, oversees the Compliance Function, monitors its effectiveness and reviews submitted reports.
+Audit Committee (AUCOM) - The committee shall be formed in accordance to the relevant regulations and instructions, meets at least four (4) times per year, in addition to any other meetings to be held when required. and consists of three to five members from SAB's independent directors and of non-Board members who must comprise a majority of members.
+The committee supervises the Internal Audit Department, monitors and oversee the performance and activities of the Chief Internal Auditor, reviews control weaknesses and system deficiencies.
 It is also responsible for the review of interim and annual financial statements including compliance with accounting policies, and provides the Board with its comments and feedback.
-The Committee reviews the audit reports and provides its recommendations thereon, and also recommends to the Board the appointment of the Bank's auditors, the fixing of their fees, the review of the audit plan, follow-up on the auditors' work and the review of the Bank's auditors' comments, whilst also approving any work beyond normal audit business, and any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the General Assembly.
+The committee reviews the audit reports and provides its recommendations thereon, and also recommends to the Board the appointment of the Bank's auditors, the fixing of their fees, the review of the audit plan, follow-up on the auditors' work and the review of the Bank's auditors' comments, whilst also approving any work beyond normal audit business, and any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the AGM.
+The Audit Committee is a Board committee and reports directly to the Board

-Nomination and Remuneration Committee (NRC) - The Committee consist of three to five members, and meets twice per year at least or more frequently if required.
-The Committee recommends to the Board, nominations for Board membership in line with SABB Board membership policies and criteria as endorsed by the Board and approved by the General Assembly, annually reviews the skills and capabilities required of those suitable for Board membership including the time needed by a Board member for Board business, reviews the structure of the Board, evaluates the effectiveness thereof as well as of the members and committees and ensures the independence of independent members and the absence of potential conflicts of interest.
-It also approves the compensation and remuneration policies and schemes and submits necessary recommendations in that regard, any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the General Assembly.
-The Committee is chaired by an independent Board member, and consists of non-Executive Board Directors and members from outside the Board.
+Nomination and Remuneration Committee (NRC) - The committee consists of three to five members, and meets on a half yearly basis or more frequently, if required.
+The committee recommends to the Board nominations for Board membership in line with SAB Board membership policies and criteria as endorsed by the Board and approved by the AGM, annually reviews the skills and capabilities required of those suitable for Board membership including the time needed by a Board member for Board business, reviews the structure of the Board, evaluates the effectiveness thereof as well as of the members and committees and ensures the independence of independent members and the absence of potential conflicts of interest.
+It also reviews the scope and limits of SAB's governance in addition to drawing-up and approving the compensation and remuneration policies and schemes and submits necessary recommendations in that regard, any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the AGM.
+The committee is chaired by an independent Board member, and consists of non-